 How long will my project take to complete?

 The length of time to complete a project depends on the size and scope of the work involved.
 We excel in our ability to accommodate the needs of our clients by providing crews and equipment as required to meet even the most demanding schedules.
 If the need arises, we have the ability to utilize resources from our other divisions to adequately provide for your project.

 How do I know my project is being constructed properly?

-Ruston Paving has been in business for over 75 years.
+Ruston Paving has been in business for nearly 80 years.
 We have accomplished this by providing “a quality product in a timely fashion, at competitive prices.”
 Our experienced project managers all have educational backgrounds in engineering, construction management and/or landscape architecture.
 Our labor force undergoes regular periodic training and has many years of experience in our industry.

 How do I know I have chosen the “right” contractor?